bsantanna/docker-images/images/daemon/README.md

 ### Description
 This Docker image uses [squid](https://packages.ubuntu.com/xenial/squid) package.
 This is a base-image that uses [Squid Cache](http://www.squid-cache.org) to proxy HTTP connections.
-Configuration and examples can be found in image [README file](squid-proxy/).